expo/expo/docs/pages/bare/hello-world.md

 expo init --template bare-minimum
 ```

 Next, let's get the project running.
-Go into your project directory and run `react-native run-ios` or `react-native run-android` &mdash; hurray!
+Go into your project directory and run `expo run:ios` or `expo run:android` &mdash; hurray!
 Your project is working.

 ## Using react-native-unimodules